irumiha/officefoodplanner/README.md

 A application that connects office cooks with their consumers.
 Design and organise meals, set up seating, track attendance, gather feedback.

+---
+WARNING: Everything below is basically a TODO item.
+---

 ## For users

 You will log in using your company's Oauth2 provider (everyone is using one these days, be it Microsoft Office or Google Apps, etc.)